Don’t look at the squirrel!!

-Here are three things I learned over my years of marriage to Raul about becoming a beautiful wife in the eyes of my husband, regardless of the aging process.
+Here are three things I learned over my many years of marriage to my late husband Raul (any my new marriage to Mark) about becoming a beautiful wife in the eyes of my husband, regardless of the aging process. **For those of you who are new to this devotional, both Mark and I lost our spouses to illness, and as a widower and widow, God brought us together in marriage in 2023!

 1) Put effort into looking your best for your husband, just like you did when you were dating him!
 There are many healthy decisions you must choose to make on a daily basis so that you can look your best.
 For instance, build into your schedule a 30 minute walking or bike-riding time perhaps 4 days a week.
 Even if you have young children, there is a way to make this work.
 Put the kids in a stroller or have them ride their bike with you.

 2) Shed insecurity and choose to have a confident attitude about your appearance and value.
-My husband told me several times that a woman’s confidence is VERY attractive to men.
+My late husband told me several times that a woman’s confidence is VERY attractive to men.
 Flirt with your husband.
 Give him some playful, sexy, sass!
 He will find that quite attractive, whether or not you have a poofy abdomen following childbirth or wrinkles on your face!
+I’m over 60 years old, and I’m still doing this in my new marriage to Mark.
+Guess what?
+It works!! 😊

 Every wife wants to remain beautiful to her husband.
 So, ask God to grow you in self-control, confidence, peacefulness, and respect for your man.